brentatcolins/ts-sdks/packages/dapp-kit/README.md

-# Sui dApp Kit
+# OneChain dApp Kit

-The Sui dApp Kit is a set of React components, hooks, and utilities that make it easy to build a dApp for the Sui ecosystem.
-It provides hooks and components for querying data from the Sui blockchain, and connecting to Sui wallets.
+The OneChain dApp Kit is a set of React components, hooks, and utilities that make it easy to build a dApp for the OneChain ecosystem.
+It provides hooks and components for querying data from the OneChain blockchain, and connecting to OneChain wallets.

-See https://sdk.mystenlabs.com/typescript for full documentation
+See https://doc-testnet.onelabs.cc/typescript for full documentation

 ### Core Features

-- **Query Hooks:** dApp Kit provides a set of hooks for making rpc calls to the Sui blockchain, making it easy to load any information needed for your dApp.
+- **Query Hooks:** dApp Kit provides a set of hooks for making rpc calls to the OneChain blockchain, making it easy to load any information needed for your dApp.
 - **Automatic Wallet State Management:** dApp Kit removes the complexity of state management related to wallet connections.
 You can focus on building your dApp.
-- **Supports all Sui wallets:** No need to manually define wallets you support.
-All Sui wallets are automatically supported.
+- **Supports all OneChain wallets:** No need to manually define wallets you support.
+All OneChain wallets are automatically supported.
 - **Easy to integrate:** dApp Kit provides pre-built React Components that you can drop right into your dApp, for easier integration